Cris-UniGraz/basic-rag-new/recomendations/Project_flow_description.md

 ## Overview

 This document describes the internal flow of the Basic RAG (Retrieval Augmented Generation) system, which implements advanced techniques for document retrieval and response generation.
-The system supports multi-language queries (German and English) and includes sophisticated caching mechanisms for performance optimization.
+The system supports multi-language queries (German and English) and includes sophisticated caching mechanisms with asynchronous metadata processing for performance optimization.

 ## System Architecture